ITS. New Classroom treats for much-appreciated teachers. Posted by Andrew Cunningham, Software Engineer(Cross-posted on the Google for Work Blog.)

 Google Santa Tracker is back with an educational twist.
 Google and Santa have a lot in common.

 Produced by CUE, each Academy is an intensive, two-day event during which participants get hands-on experience with Google tools, learn about innovative instructional strategies, receive resources to share with colleagues, and immerse themselves in a supportive community of educators making impact.
+Applicants Approximately 50 innovative educators from around the world are selected to attend each GTA based on the merits of their online application.
 Google Earth Lessons.
 Lesson Organization: Google Earth How To's - Learn how to do the basics so you are comfortable teaching with Google Earth Student Controlled - Where the student controls Google Earth.

 Suitable for labs, mini-labs, home school, etc. Teacher Controlled - Suitable for Lectures, Presentations, whole class discussions, etc. Mini-Lessons - Lesson starters for looking at various topics Icon Legend.
 Earth (Google Tools for Schools) Google Earth Google Earth combines the power of Google Search with satellite imagery, maps, terrain and 3D buildings to put the world's geographic information at your fingertips.